Enveloppe/obsidian-enveloppe/README.md

 - Repo name: The repository where the information will be sent.
 - GitHub username: Your username.
 - GitHub Token: Get your [GitHub Token here](https://github.com/settings/tokens/new?scopes=repo)[^2].
 The correct settings should already be applied.
-If you want to avoid generating this every few months, choose the “No expiration” option.
+If you want to avoid generating this every few months, select the “No expiration” option.
 Click the “Generate token” button, and copy the token you are presented with on the next page.

 ## 2. Download configuration